-Join David Rivers for an in-depth discussion in this video Importing from PowerPoint presentations, part of Up and Running with Captivate 7.
+Join David Rivers for an in-depth discussion in this video Importing from PowerPoint presentations, part of Learning Captivate 7.

 In a previous movie, we learned how we could begin a brand new Captivate project from an existing PowerPoint presentation.
 It was a great way to get a head start.
 But if you already have a Captivate project well underway.
 And you want to insert some slides into the project that maybe already exist in a PowerPoint presentation, they can be imported.
 That's what we're going to do right now.
 We're going to work with our New Hire Orientation project, a file called KEOrientation0301.
 You'll find it in the Chapter 3 folder of your exercise files.